 I almost had something like Thinai Dal Bhaat.
 When I thought about it, I felt I could easily make a Sambar Sadam with it and not go with fancy names.
 So here I have, our regular Sambar rice made using Thinai or Foxtail Millet.

-When it comes to cooking millets, sufficient soaking is essential and I mostly go with 1:2 ratio of water when I am just cooking it.
-However, since this is a one pot meal with dal and vegetables in it, we will need more water than twice the amount.
+When it comes to cooking millets, sufficient soaking is essential and I mostly go with a 1:2 ratio of water when I am just cooking it.
+However, since this is a one-pot meal with dal and vegetables in it, we will need more water than twice the amount.

 I soaked the millet for 15 mins and pressure cooked the toor dal first and then again with vegetables.
 While there are certain vegetables that make a wonderful medley in Sambar Sadam, you should take care of either handling it properly or not adding it at all.